daaain/browser-llm-script-interaction-extension/README.md

    - The extension should now appear in your extensions list

 3. **Access the extension**:
-   - Click the extension icon in the toolbar to open the popup
+   - Click the extension icon in the toolbar to open the sidepanel
    - Or right-click the extension icon → Options to configure

 ### Firefox Installation